MaxESP/ESP32-CAN-GATE-AWAY/README.md

 3 For GPS data on main screen i have connected  a 0183 GPS to the PC by serial com and used and give thanks to https://github.com/jamesp/node-nmea

 for his node js nmea library .
+It's provide on main screen SAT in view, LAT and LONG AND COG